 What are the outcomes of investing in the identified pressure?

 Risk and volatility removed

-Nisk and volatility removed

 Expected positive impacts

 Expected positive impacts

 Peace of mind and certainty of protection

+Processing and Containing of Processing

 Expected negative impacts

 Increased Cost

 Show how the budget pressure has been evidenced and will increase the current service budget.
 This must cover each year implicated.
 This section must also cover any other efficiency that will arise from the pressure.